Kenworthe/Ping-vs-Pong/README.md

 1. If ball.speed is too high, it will not collide with paddle and go through it.
 Caused by framerate OR poor hitbox detection.
 Potential fix: adjust hitboxes OR add raycasting.

 2. **FIXED** If ball collides with top/bottom wall at certain angle, it will get 'stuck' in the wall.
 Fixed by checking if ball.position.y is beyond top/bottom wall.
 If it is, then 'nudge' ball.position.y a few pixels within than top/bottom edge.

+3. KeyDown is attached to entire window... pressing UP/DOWN will scroll entire window.
+BUT using "e.preventDefault();" prevents ANY shortcuts, like cmd+R to refresh, from working at all.
+Need to find better solution using FOCUS.

 ***************************
 ### ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png)